asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ### Increases First Time Through and Decreases Cycle Time

-When the entire team to works together on a single piece of work, First Time Through (FTT) increases, work no longer goes backwards on the board, and as a result the team's [cycle time](https://kanbantool.com/kanban-library/analytics-and-metrics/kanban-definition-of-lead-time-and-cycle-time) decreases.
+When the entire team to works together on a single piece of work, First Time Through (FTT) increases, work no longer goes backwards on the board, rework is eliminated, and as a result the team's [cycle time](https://kanbantool.com/kanban-library/analytics-and-metrics/kanban-definition-of-lead-time-and-cycle-time) decreases.

 ### Single Piece Flow